WorldDataLab/vm-setup/README.md

 Use the Files tab in the bottom-right pane to navigate your working directory.
 You can upload, download, and manage files here.

-# Adding and removing files from Google Cloud Storage.
+# Adding and removing files from Google Cloud Storage

 ## Downloading
 These scripts download files from a bucket to a local directory on a VM.